One-Day Recovery Breast Augmentation – The process

 There are 5 key decisions that need to be made with every breast augmentation surgery:

-There are 4 main components that make up the process of the One-Day Recovery Breast Augmentation:
+Four main components that make up the process of the One-Day Recovery Breast Augmentation:

 - Patient education